tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 Hope you enjoyed, learned something, or killed some time!

 I appreciate any feedback!
-Let me know your utopian workflows.
+Let me know your Utopian workflows.
 Say hi if You vibe, don't be shy!
 And especially -- let me know if you got stuck, peeved, inspired or if you want more!

+PS.
 I'm not affiliated with Utopia, I just used it.

-/mb twitter link, or buy me a coffee

 ---

-/might expand this :)
-Thank You, my wonderful editors!

-Thank You, Christian Penrod!
-You helped me realize that actually using Utopia in my Tailwind project would go down without too much of a hassle.
+Thank You, my wonderful editors -- Thays Biodere(xxx) and Yemima Fink(xxx).
+Your feedback was invaluable and made this text clearer, shorter and more to the point.
+A more pleasant experience for everybody :).

 Thank You, Utopia creators -- [Trys Mudford](https://twitter.com/trysmudford) and [James Gilyead](https://twitter.com/j98) -- for creating this tooling ecosystem that I think makes systematic design a little more accessible!
 Thank You for writing and producing so much documentation -- I know how time consuming that can be.
 And thank You for making it all available for free.

+Thank You, Christian Penrod(xxx)!
+You helped me realize that actually using Utopia in my Tailwind project would go down without too much of a hassle.

-Thank You, all the folks that came before who figured out the math to the responsive design problem and cared enough to keep implementing this by hand (until a few of them finally got sick of doing it by hand)!
+Thank You, all the people that came before who figured out the math to the responsive design problem and cared enough to keep implementing this by hand (until a few of them finally got sick of it)!

 ## Resources